cfoch/gst-plugins-cheese/README.md

 ninja install
 ```

+### Build with Flatpak

+The easiest way to try this is with flatpak.
+This procedure will also take care of building the dependencies.

+Clone submodules:

+    git submodule update --init --recursive

+Install the flathub remote.
+See https://flatpak.org/setup/

+Istall the GNOME SDK:

+    flatpak install org.gnome.Sdk//3.32

+Run the build script:

+    ./tools/build-flatpak.sh

+Install the built flatpak bundle:

+    sudo flatpak install --bundle io.github.cfoch.gst_plugins_cheese.flatpak

 ## Usage

 Firstly, you need a trained shape (landmark) predictor.
 You can get one from
 [*dlib-modes* ](https://github.com/davisking/dlib-models/blob/master/shape_predictor_68_face_landmarks.dat.bz2)

+## Usage from Flatpak

+If you have built a flatpak, start a bash interpreter in the sandbox with:

+    flatpak run --command=bash io.github.cfoch.gst_plugins_cheese

+And then run the commands below, the ones starting with `gst-launch-1.0 ...`.

 ### Facedetect filter